maxoliverbr/end-2-end-real-time-ml/README.md

 - Comparing the performance of the new model with the old one on the TurboML dashboard.

-## Next steps
+## Now it is your turn

+Sign up for free at [TurboML](https://turboml.com/) and build your own end-2-end real time ML system.

-You can build on top of this end-2-end example, by
+You can build on top of this end-2-end example, for example:

 - improving the accuracy of the system with furter feature engineering and model tunning

-- plugging in your own real time data source
+or, you can build your own end-2-end real time ML system, by plugging in your own real time data source.

 ## Wanna learn more Real World ML/MLOps?
 Subscribe for free to my newsletter to get notified when I publish new articles and courses: